joelburget/slimlock/README.md

 Copyright
 ---------
 slimlock copyright (c) 2010-2011 Joel Burget
+Image handling code revamped, PAM authentication, and other miscellaneous tweaks by (c) 2011 Kevin Sullivan

 SLiM is copyright (c) 2004-06 by Simone Rota, Johannes Winkelmann and is available under the GNU General Public License.